Greetings from the driest continent on Earth.

 It is a challenging, rewarding and invigorating brief, my first on Antarctica, which is the seventh continent on which I have undertaken speaking and facilitation projects.

 The nature of the initiative is anything but a retreat.
 The drive-forward is full-on, and the intent is to establish a number of trading entities and to bring to market appropriate products, services and applications.
+The text marketing strategy is a good idea that one can implement to market their product or service as it is very affordable and effective.

 The activities undertaken within the Antarctic Circle, both onboard and on land will be continued with a series of periodic interactive workshops, promoted by John Battley.
 Most will be conducted in Perth.